atsign-foundation/at_protocol/decisions/2023-01-pkam-per-app-and-device.md

                 "approvedDeviceName": "<deviceName>"
               }
             ```
         - Make all encryption private keys available to NewApp
+          - Get the encrypted symmetric self encryption key from server
+          - Decrypt the self encryption key using default encryption private key
           - Retrieve all encryption keypairs' private keys
             - `keys:get:private`
               - Retrieves everything from the `__private_keys.__global` namespace
               - Retrieves everything from `__private_keys.$namespace` for EVERY $namespace to
                 which NewApp app will have access
-            - (Recall that these are encrypted with ExistingApp's APKAM public key)
+            - (Recall that these are encrypted with ExistingApp's symmetric self encryption key)
-          - Fetch NewApp's APKAM public key or generate a new AES Key(if APKAM private key is in secure element)
+            - Decrypt the private keys using ExistingApp's symmetric self encryption key
+          - Generate a new symmetric self encryption key for NewApp.
+Encrypt with default encryption public key.
-          - Encrypt each private key with APKAM public key/new AES key and store for NewApp
+          - Encrypt each private key with NewApp's AES key and store for NewApp
             ```
             keys:put:private:app:<appName>:device:<deviceName>
               :keyName:<keyName>:namespace:<namespace>